jangrudo/ai-apocalypse/article.md

 progressively diminish.
-Since knowledge and humans are in fact two different independent life forms, their competition with each other would resemble the competition between modern humans (assisted by knowledge) against other human species, like Neanderthals and Denisovians (which didn’t have such assistance).
-This wouldn’t necessarily drive modern humans into extiction, but it would inevitably lead to them losing the control over AI.
+Since knowledge and humans are in fact two different independent life forms, their competition with each other would resemble the competition between modern humans (assisted by knowledge) against other human species, like Neanderthals and Denisovans (which didn’t have such assistance).
+This wouldn’t necessarily drive modern humans into extinction, but it would inevitably lead to them losing the control over AI.

 Discussion
 ----------

-We have shown that human genes and memes, which have long ago been conjectured to be separate types of life [SelfishGene], indeed can and have to be regarded as independent life forms in the age of artificial neural networks, because the second life form (memes) now has the potential to exist and evolve independently of human brains.
+We have shown that human genes and memes, which have long ago been conjectured to be separate types of life \[SelfishGene\], indeed can and have to be regarded as independent life forms in the age of artificial neural networks, because the second life form (memes) now has the potential to exist and evolve independently of human brains.

-This realization represents a yet another “Copernican” shift in our understanding of our place in the Universe, much smaller in scale but similarly humbling, as it demonstrates that it’s not true that human knowledge is an “extension” of human genome, or that human knowledge “revolves” metaphorically around humann genes.
+This realization represents a yet another “Copernican” shift in our understanding of our place in the Universe, much smaller in scale but similarly humbling, as it demonstrates that it’s not true that human knowledge is an “extension” of human genome, or that human knowledge “revolves” metaphorically around human genes.
 Contrary to that, humans as a species turn out to be a mere stepping stone in the ever-going evolution of knowledge.

 We demonstrate how this realization leads to the conclusion that the emergence of